GOP can't afford to stop work on health care

 Republicans might seem stuck in a never ending cycle of trying to please the moderate and conservative wings of their party but pressure from the White House to deliver a legislative win for Trump is real.
 Also real: the repeated pledges to their constituents over the past seven years to repeal and replace Obamacare if given the chance.

 There is still no official timeline to put the health care repeal and replace bill on the floor, and leadership aides are unequivocal that the bill will move only once leadership knows they have the 216 votes needed.
-GOP leaders continued to discuss the effort with members over the weekend, but some question what makes this effort different from the previous failed attempts.
+GOP leaders continued to discuss the effort with members over the weekend -- with leaders especially focused on helping members on the fence and some outright "nos" understand what the newest amendment on the bill would do to protect those with pre-exisiting conditions -- but some question what makes this effort different from the previous failed attempts.

 "I'm not terribly optimistic right now," Rep. Charlie Dent, R-Pennsylvania, told CNN's New Day.
 "I think we need to change the paradigm."